 the person who you are reporting on behalf of, has been a victim of

 three separate incidents within the last six months.

 How do I use the Community Trigger?

 If you think you that your issue or concern is relevant to the

-You will receive an automatic response, when you submit your
+receive an automatic response when you submit your form.

-Your form will then be assessed within one working day and you
+Your form will then be assessed within three working days and

 officer from an appropriate lead agency (in discussion with you)